 The Required Evolution of Technology and Behavior

 In the quest for data intelligence, there is a direct relationship between technology and behavior.
 Workday enables a democratization of data, in so much as an organization is able to embrace that new freedom.
-Fortunately, Workday is configured by design to allow an organization to evolve into their new data capabilities; think of the data democratization opportunity as a dimmer feature vs. an on-off switch.
+Fortunately, Workday is configured by design to allow an organization to evolve into its new data capabilities; think of the data democratization opportunity as a dimmer feature vs. an on-off switch.

-illustration of data democratization opportunities that scale from having data to having business intelligence
+Illustration of data democratization opportunities that scale from having data to having business intelligence

 Invisors can efficiently facilitate a discovery session to assess where an organization is exhibiting leading or lagging practices on their evolution to transform business data into business intelligence: